The cohomology of biquotients via a product on the two-sided bar construction: Homotopy Gerstenhaber algebras

 We ultimately want to describe the multiplicative structure on $\Tor_{\C(B)}\big(\C(X),\C(E)\mnn\big)$ in terms of a product on the two-sided bar construction.
-The special property of a normalized singular cochain algebra $A$ enabling us to do so will turn out to be the existence of a \DG Hopf algebra structure on $\B A$, or in other words a \DGC map $\BB A \ox \BB A \lt \BB A$ making it a \DGA.\footnote{\ Under our blanket assumption that $A$ is graded and connected, a bialgebra structure on $\B A$ admits a unique antipode defined by a formula analogous to the one defining the cup-inverse in \Cref{def:cup}~\cite{takeuchi1971}\cite[Props.~1.4.14,24]{grinbergreiner}. } We have seen that such a \DGC map is determined by its composition with the tautological twisting cochain~$\tA\: \B A \lt A$.
+The special property of a normalized singular cochain algebra $A$ enabling us to do so will turn out to be the existence of a \DG Hopf algebra structure on $\B A$, or in other words a \DGC map $\BB A \ox \BB A \lt \BB A$ making it a \DGA.\footnote{\ Under our blanket assumption that $A$ is graded and connected, a bialgebra structure on $\B A$ admits a unique antipode defined by a formula analogous to the one defining the cup-inverse in \Cref{def:hom}~\cite[Props.~1.4.14,24]{grinbergreiner}. }